omrazCZ/ANS/README.md

 ## Models

-We tried out several common Machine Learning models with the ISM network features to predict the results of matchups (given the edge and its direction): Logistic Regression (paper's method), SVMs (with different kernels), Gaussian processes, Random forests, etc.
+We tried out several common Machine Learning models with the ISM network features to predict the results of matchups (given a lineup of Home team and a lineup of Away team): Logistic Regression (paper's method), SVMs (with different kernels), Gaussian processes, Random forests, etc.

-To generate the ISM features for each distinct pair of nodes, we calculated the positive (negative) in (out) degree for each node and found the length of shortest path in the view of 16 networks.
+To generate the ISM features for each distinct pair of nodes, we calculated the positive (negative) in (out) degree for each node and found the length of shortest path(directed path/undirected path) in the view of 16 networks.

-Also, we group together edges that have the same direction (simply summing up all their scores) and take the sign as the final result for that pair of nodes.
+Also, we group together edges that have the same direction (by summing up all their time-adjusted scores) and take the sign as the final result for that pair of nodes.

 The features are then used as input to the models.